Spring Break in Chile Part Two – the Atacama Desert with Kids

 We stayed for four nights, but easily could have done five nights.
 The desert really impressed us.
 We would have loved to have done the Death Valley sand dunes hike a second time, and as we were packing up the kids all said that they weren’t ready to leave.

 I discussed overall trip finance in my Patagonia post.
 For this portion of the trip, we purchased five Santiago to Calama round-trip tickets for $1,153 on Sky Airlines.
 We would have preferred LATAM to Sky as LATAM is an American Airlines partner, but the Sky schedule lined up better with our onward United flight to Houston.
 Tierra Atacama was $1,800/night after our 20% discount for booking seven total nights at Tierra properties (three at Tierra Patagonia and four at Tierra Atacama).
 Note: I received a media rate for part of our stay.
-The best time to visit price-wise is July 1 to September 9, both in 2017 and 2018, as that’s their low season and kids stay free.
+The best time to visit price-wise is roughly July 1 to September 9 every year, as that’s their low season and kids stay free.
 Pretty much everything is included in their standard rates, including airport transfers, food, wine and excursions.
 Premium wines are extra.

 Be prepared for everything!
 We were in shorts and t-shirts some days, but needed sweaters, winter coats and gloves for the visit to El Tatio geysers.
 Light hiking pants and shirts worked well for the desert walks.